joksas/badcrossbar/README.md

 ## Background

 Conventional crossbars have a structure like the one shown in the image below.
 Resistive two-terminal **devices** (depicted here as memristors) are connected to **word lines** on one side and to **bit lines** on the other.
-In the diagram, the crossbar devices are depicted in black, the word lines are the horizontal blue lines and the bit lines are the vertical blue lines.
+In the diagram, the crossbar devices are depicted in black, the word lines are depicted as horizontal blue lines and the bit lines as vertical blue lines.
 Orange circles denote the **nodes**, i.e. the connections between the devices and the word/bit lines.
 The segments of word and bit lines between neighbouring nodes are often seen as **interconnects** between neighbouring devices and can themselves be modelled as resistive elements.

 ![crossbar array](images/3x5_crossbar_array.png)